-Face to face industry events and professional conferences were largely curtailed or postponed with virtual substitutes attended where feasible and relevant.
-Professional service firms often introduced regular updates and special virtual events during lockdown restrictions.
+Face-to-face industry events and professional conferences were largely curtailed or postponed with virtual substitutes attended where feasible and relevant.
+Professional service firms continued to provide regular updates and special virtual events during lockdown restrictions.

-All Directors participated in additional briefings and training in relation to sustainability matters with particular emphasis on Alumina's material elements plus the impact of climate change, target setting and disclosure implications.
+All Directors continued to participate in additional briefings and training in relation to sustainability matters, with particular emphasis on Alumina's material elements plus the impact of climate change, target setting and disclosure implications.

-Alumina's Board and Committee meetings increased in frequency and overall duration with flexibility for participants in different locations and time zones.
-During 2020 additional time was spent understanding Alumina's options under different strategic scenarios with regard to possible industry change and developments.
+Alumina's Board and Committee meetings maintained a high level in frequency and overall duration with flexibility for participants in different locations and time zones.
+During 2021 further time was spent understanding Alumina's options under different strategic scenarios with regard to possible industry change and sector developments.